Medical expert of the article

 Osteochondropathy in adolescents

 Aseptic necrosis is most often diagnosed in children and adolescents.
 The age of 11-15 years is a period of hormonal changes in the body and active growth of the skeleton.
-Degenerative-necrotic processes in bone tissue in adolescents arise due to the following reasons and factors:
+Degenerative-necrotic processes in bone tissue in adolescents occur due to the following reasons and factors:

-- Hereditary predisposition
+- Hereditary predisposition.

 - Endocrine and hormonal disorders.

-- Disruption of the metabolism of essential substances.
+- Disorders of metabolism of essential substances.

 - Traumatic injuries.

-- Excessive exercise.
+- Excessive physical activity.

 Stages